 Breaking the itch-scratch cycle is key.
-You want to keep her skin healthy, moist, and clean.
+You want to keep their skin healthy, moist, and clean.
 Try these tips:

 - Dry the drool.
 For babies, spit can be a constant cause of skin irritation.

 - Be gentle.
 Use fragrance- and dye-free cleansers and soaps.
 Harsh soaps can dry skin and break down its protective barrier.

 - Clip nails short.
 Babies and most kids (and adults!) can’t fight the urge to scratch that itch.
 That won’t make the itch go away, but it will make raw, infected skin more likely.

 - Bathe.
 Use lukewarm (not hot) water and avoid bubble baths.
 Keep baths short (3 to 5 minutes).
 A lengthy soak can dry out skin.

-- Dress her in soft cotton fabrics.
-Rough clothes can make her itch, which will make her scratch.
+- Dress them in soft cotton fabrics.
+Rough clothes can make them itch, which will make them scratch.

 - Spot and treat an infection.
 If you see symptoms of a skin infection -- pus or very red, sore, raised, hot, or crusty skin -- call your doctor.

-Your doctor may prescribe a topical steroid cream for her skin.
+Your doctor may prescribe a topical steroid cream for their skin.
 Ask when and how to safely use it.
 Your doctor can decide if an antihistamine might help to ease the itch.
 If so, it may also help your child sleep.